 The Science Communication Fellowship Program

-The deadline for applying for the 2021-2022 Fellowship is now closed.
+The Fellowship program is on hiatus.
 Check back next year!

 The Science Communication Fellowship is a nine-month program for early career PhD scientists who want to maximize the impact of their work to benefit public health and the environment, and share their passion for science.
 Fellows are chosen from the fields of green chemistry/engineering and the environmental health sciences, and work in academia and government.